 But this is not about Nick’s Dad or how the Indian Navy arranges to have your butt scratched.
 Don’t waylay my sharp intellect, ok?
 Let me move on with the story.
 The INS Chakra, a nuclear powered Charlie Class guided missile submarine, had just docked at Mazgaon and Nick’s Dad was scheduled to go on board for a visit.
 We had been invited.

 The Panigrahis had separate seats, two cars ahead and were about to part temporarily when Rekha had this brainwave that made the four hour journey to Mumbai one of the most memorable I’ve had.
 She suggested that she, Sumona and the kids could travel in one car while Nick and I sat in the other.
-You know me, I’m hen-terrorized.
-I agreed.
-Nick and I settled the ladies and the kids in and raced to our car, just when the DQ started moving.
+Nick and I readily agreed to being unshackled and we settled the ladies and the kids in and raced back to our car, just when the DQ started moving.

 For non-Puneites, ‘DQ’ stands for Deccan Queen Express, an early morning commuter train that zips between Pune and Mumbai, a 200 mile trip with a stop at Lonawala atop the Indian Rockies, the Western Ghats mountain range, affectionately called ‘ghats’ by locals like yours truly.
-Being short-haul, the DQ has only ‘chair cars’, seating-only cars.
-And the seats are in clusters of four, two by two, facing each other.
+Being short-haul, the DQ has only seating-only ‘chair cars’, the seats arranged in clusters of four, two by two, facing each other.

 When two men, two happily married men, two happily married men in their thirties, two happily married horny men in their thirties, two happily married horny men in their thirties unfettered by spousal monitoring, take out newspapers and Wodehouses with a flourish in a train, the first few moments are spent not on devouring the headlines or the exploits of Psmith, but in checking out the surrounding seats from the lee of the magazine/newspaper.

-Remember, when you’re gazing out beyond an edge of your newspaper, the object of your gaze can’t tell if you’re staring at her or reading.
-She’ll give you the benefit of doubt of course.
-In this manner, anything that’s breathing while inside a tight churidar-kurta or butt-hugging jeans shall receive a closer than usual scrutiny.
-If something particularly interesting is spotted, elbows will nudge ribs, whispers shall get exchanged, ‘aye hamein zindagi, kuch to de mashwara.
-Us taraf uski seat, is taraf main chala’.
-I have been known to have turned shayar numerous times over this most colorful of lives.
-May the good Lord give me many more lives similar to this one.
-(Of course, next time He could tweak it a bit so I’d look more like Tom Cruise and less like Marty Feldman).
+The TOI was a strategic buy.
+It was going to be a prop for two lecherous men who hadn’t grown out of their college days.
+When you’re gazing out beyond an edge of your newspaper, the object of your gaze can’t tell if you’re staring at her or reading.
+In this manner, one can give anything inside a tight churidar-kurta or butt-hugging jeans a closer than usual scrutiny.
+If something interesting is spotted, elbows will nudge ribs, whispers shall get exchanged, poetry murmured under the breath, like , “aye hamein zindagi, kuch to de mashwara, ek taraf uski seat, is taraf main chala”.

-Sitting facing Nick, her knees bumping frequently into his with the sway of the train, knees untouched by fabric of any sort, was a girl.
-From where their knees grazed, the nearest substance resembling fabric must have been so far up north that Nick was going to rent a sled and a dozen huskies to get to it.
-That’s it.
-A girl.
-A girl who could easily poke you in the eye if she leaned forward even a bit.
+Sitting facing Nick, her knees bumping frequently into his with the sway of the train – knees that were untouched by fabric of any sort, was a girl.
 Smoke started curling up the starboard edges of Nick’s TOI.

 Groan!
 I’m lying again.
-I fib a lot.
-You just have to get used to it.
 The girl actually had trousers on, stylish, slightly baggy, dark greyish black trousers and polished black chisel-toed shoes.
 You couldn’t make out what she had on top as she was swathed in a large matching grey black jacket and a shawl covering everything.
 Opaque black tear drop Ray Bans concealed her eyes.
 Fashionable, very fashionable indeed.
 Seated next to the girl, directly in front of me, was an elderly gentleman.
 Within minutes of settling in his seat, the man dozed off.
 They had come in separately and hadn’t communicated with each other all this while.
-She must therefore be traveling alone, unaccompanied, seul, lonesome, little big red riding hood.
+She must therefore be traveling alone, unaccompanied, seul, lonesome, little red riding hood.
+QED.
 Mama Mia.
-Oomalapoo, Sheekalafoo.
+Oomalapoo.
+Sheekalafoo.
 Rekha, Sumona who?

 “Excuse me, can I borrow the cartoon page?
 I just love cartoons, you know,” the girl had removed her shades and leaned forward and lightly tapped Nick on his knee.
 Even pearly white teeth showed through a slight smile, a kind of smile you’d term in Bengali a ‘mridu hanshi’, a smile made of kryptonite.
 Mridu kryptonite hanshi.